-The Royal Family’s little Princess joins her older brother, Prince George, at the London-based school – and her new music curriculum has given us all the feels.
+The Royal Family’s little Princess joins her older brother, Prince George, at the London-based school.

 The Royal Family’s tiny toddler, who goes by the full name of Charlotte Elizabeth Diana, stepped out in her school uniform this morning as she prepared to meet her fellow pupils at St Thomas’ Battersea, London.

-The four-year-old joins her older brother, Prince George, who also attends the £18,000-a-year school, and instead of her usual royal status she will be referred to by teachers and classmates as Charlotte Cambridge.
+The four-year-old joins her older brother, Prince George, who also attends the London school, and instead of her usual royal status she will be referred to by teachers and classmates as Charlotte Cambridge.

 A few years ago, it was reported that the Duchess of Cambridge revealed that Prince George is partial to a bit of classical music, saying, “I am listening to a lot more classical music at home with George, so we are all learning together”.

 The same treatment has been given to her five-year-old sibling, who goes by the name of George Cambridge, and both Prince William and Prince Harry were known as William and Harry Wales while they were students.

 Kensington Palace shared a sweet video of the Princess arriving at the school on Twitter.

 Princess Charlotte arrives for her first day of school at Thomas’s Battersea, joining her older brother Prince George. ✏️📚🏫 pic.twitter.com/8l63WEjzcw— Kensington Palace (@KensingtonRoyal) September 5, 2019

 During a royal engagement in June, the Princess’s mother, Kate Middleton, told onlookers the Princess is “very excited to join her big brother”.

 Royal biographer, Penny Junor, added: “Prince George is a very protective and lovely older brother.
 I’m sure he’ll look after his little sister and take great pride in showing her the ropes.”